 Have we maximised our reproductive output?

-Are our off-spring out-performing us in life (education, career, earnings, lifestyle)?
+Are our offspring outperforming us in life (education, career, earnings, lifestyle)?

-How reliant are our off-spring on society for their sustained existence?
+How reliant are our offspring on society for their sustained existence?

-Are our off-spring more intelligent than us?
+Are our offspring more intelligent than we are?

-Are our off-spring more attractive than us?
+Are our offspring more attractive than we are?

-Have our off-spring achieved a higher position or status in society?
+Have our offspring achieved a higher position or status in society?

-Are our off-spring going on to make genetic advances in their choice of partner and reproductive activity?
+Are our offspring going on to make genetic advances in their choice of partner and reproductive activity?

 And that’s all down to us as individuals.
-The singular most important force in the survival of our genes is ourselves.
+The singular most important force in the survival of our genes is us.
 It is what we do and the way we do it that determines the extent to which our genes prosper.

 That is what our individual genetic assessment seeks to measure.